 Sarah lives in beautiful British Columbia, Canada with her 4 homeschooled children and her stud muffin husband Craig.

 “Stop being responsible for your kids’ happiness.
 But don’t make them miserable either.

 Change your mindset from your kids are driving you crazy, to your kids are struggling.”Sarah Scott

-You can find her all over the internet as Parenting Solution Finders.
+You can find Sara Scott online at Parenting Solution Finders.

 Hello Homeschool Mamas.

 I’m Teresa Wiedrick at Capturing the Charmed Life.com, here to help you turn your homeschool challenges into your homeschool charms.

 Homeschool mama self-care is for homeschool mamas looking for a strategy, or a few, to tackle their homeschool challenges.